trozlabs/zoinx/readme.md

 Why use Zoinx:
 * Focus on what matters, business logic and not mundane details most applications need
-* Easily add Entities and Features covered in more detail below
+* Easily add Entities and Features
 * Built in application telemetry
 * Built in configuration based testing
 * Built in configuration for role based security